plantain-00/grid-js-component/README.md

 name | type | description
 --- | --- | ---
 data | [GridData](#grid-data-structure) | the data of the grid
-sort | (sortData: [SortData](#sort-data-structure)) => void | triggered when click a header to sort click | (clickData: [ClickData](#click-data-structure)) => void | triggered when click a cell
-action | (actionData: [ActionData](#action-data-structure)) => void | triggered when custom component triggered events
+resize | boolean? | whether the column can be resized sort | (sortData: [SortData](#sort-data-structure)) => void | triggered when click a header to sort click | (clickData: [ClickData](#click-data-structure)) => void | triggered when click a cell action | (actionData: [ActionData](#action-data-structure)) => void | triggered when custom component triggered events